solariumphp/solarium/docs/queries/update-query/building-an-update-query/building-an-update-query.md

 ### RequestFormat

-Solarium sends XML formatted update requests by default.
-You can change this to JSON formatted requests.
+Solarium issues XML formatted update requests by default.
+This will change to JSON format when Solarium 7 is released.
+You can set this to JSON if you want to test your code in advance.
+If you require XML specific functionality, you should already set this to XML explicitly to ensure a seamless transition.

 ### ResultClass